TheNaeem/HydraDotNet/README.md

 Any and all contributions are encouraged.

-## Authenticating
+# Authenticating

-HydraDotNet currently only supports authenticating with Epic Games.
+HydraDotNet currently only supports authenticating with Epic Games and Steam.

+## Authenticating with Epic

 Use a launcherAppClient2 refresh token to do so.
 See [this](https://github.com/MixV2/EpicResearch) to learn more.

-More ways to do so are in consideration for the future, and any contributions for this are greatly encouraged and apprieciated.

-## Usage

 Now that you have your launcher client refresh token, you are in charge of managing it and its lifetime.
 HydraDotNet provides an `EpicAuthContainer` class with `UpdateToken` and `HasAccessTokenExpired` methods which can do so.